smilytush/github__badges/README.md

 - Creates a natural-looking contribution pattern
 - Runs silently in the background via Windows Task Scheduler
 - Completely private repository (your activity still counts toward your contribution graph)
+- Interactive dashboard to monitor your progress
+- Tools to visualize and manage your commit schedule

 ## How It Works